List of historical acts of tax resistance: Tax resistance for Catalan Independence, 2011–

 In July 2011, the Catalan nationalist group Òmnium Cultural, at its 50th anniversary meeting, called on citizens to redirect their taxes from the central government to a Catalan-run fund until such time as the government concedes more autonomy to the region.

 In April, 2012, some Catalan separatists started paying their federal taxes into the Catalan treasury instead of submitting the money to the central Spanish government.

 In October, 2012, the small town of Gallifa in Catalonia began tax resistance as a municipality by refusing to pay the income tax due on the salaries of the employees at the tax office.

 By 2013, some 650 municipalities had begun turning their taxes over to the Catalan government rather than to the federal government.
 The tax resistance campaign is being organized by Catalunya Diu Prou ("Catalonia Says 'Enough'"), which says that some freelancers and independent businesses, which are responsible for their own tax withholding, will follow suit.

 In 2019, another tax resistance initiative, Ni 1 euro x a la repressió ("Not one euro for repression") was launched.
 Modeled on the Spanish war tax resistance movement, it urged people stop paying and then to redirect the portion of their taxes that would otherwise go to pay for the Spanish monarchy, and those elements of the Spanish government that suppress Catalan independence.
 By this time, some 17,000 Catalan taxpayers were paying their federal taxes to the Catalan tax agency rather than to the Spanish one, in acts of civil disobedience.
 A reboot of this campaign launched in 2020 under the name Prou Monarquia ("Enough Monarchy"), boosted by former Catalan president Carles Puigdemont.

 In 2020, Catalan president Quim Torra called on municipalities in Catalonia to withhold taxes from the central government's Spanish Federation of Municipalities and Provinces.

 In early 2021, the city government of Vic, the capital of the Osona comarca, decided to stop remitting its taxes to the Spanish federal government, but instead to send those taxes to the Catalan government.
-The Catalan government currently forwards these taxes to Spain, so for now this is mostly a symbolic campaign.
+The Catalan government currently forward these taxes to Spain, so for now this is mostly a symbolic campaign.
 Vic was soon joined by joined by Girona, capital of Girona province, and some other medium-sized towns.

-Later that year, the separatist group “Council for the Republic” began asking individual resisters to redirect €300 of their taxes from the central government to the Republican Fund for Solidarity Action.
+Later that year, the separatist group "Council for the Republic" began asking individual resisters to redirect €300 of their taxes from the central government to the Republican Fund for Solidarity Action.

 In 2022, the Catalan independence group Assemblea Nacional Catalana asked the Generalitat de Catalunya to give formal legal protection to taxpayers who send their taxes to the Catalan regional government rather than to the Spanish central government.